|Country Number (23)||1967||FIRST WAVE|

 Fate of the Prints?

-There is no clear record that Sierra Leone screened Doctor Who again.
+There is no clear record that Doctor Who screened again on TV in Sierra Leone.

 |← AIRDATES ......
 (CLICK ICON TO GO TO TABLE SHOWING EPISODE BREAKDOWN AND AIRDATES)|